Afghanistan extends ceasefire after suicide attack kills 25 - Journal du Cameroun

 – ‘Tired of war’ –

+The fighters travelled openly by car and motorbike, carrying assault weapons and rocket-propelled grenade launchers and waving Afghan and Taliban flags.

-Villagers also flocked around the insurgents, hugging them and happily taking selfies with the fighters as they celebrated Eid.
+Villagers also flocked around the insurgents, hugging them and happily taking selfies.

 “I am here to offer greetings to our brothers in the police and army,” Taliban commander Baba told AFP.